Call for U-Engage Course Proposals

 U-Engage Learning Outcomes

-Read the learning outcomes and the greater philosophy behind them.
+Read the learning outcomes and the philosophy behind them.
 Reviewing them will be highly beneficial when it comes to completing your course proposal.

-Responsiblities of U-Engage Instructors and Support/Stipend Provided
+Responsiblities of U-Engage Instructors and Professional Development Funds Awarded

 Instructor responsiblities include attendance at a REQUIRED training for all instructors as well as other committments in the Spring and Fall terms.
 Please review these responsiblities as well as the services and support offered by New Student Programs and Family Outreach before you apply.
-In addition to training and ongoing support, instructors receive a professional development stipend of $2000 for teaching a section of U-Engage (co-instructors split the stipend 50/50).